If your request is too broad we may ask you to clarify it, which means it will take longer to get the information you require.

 Basildon Borough Council

 St. Martin's Square

 We aim to respond to any Freedom of Information request within 20 working days.

 Any personal information you provide whilst making your request (name, address, email address) will be dealt in accordance with General Data Protection Regulations 2016.
-For full details of how we look after your personal information, see our Data Privacy Notice - GDPR.
+For full details of how we look after your personal information, see our Data Privacy Notices - GDPR.